-What can bonding do?
+What can dental bonding do?

-Bonding can quickly and painlessly solve a number of dental problems.
+Dental bonding can quickly and painlessly solve a number of dental problems.
 It can:

 Bonding is typically a one-appointment process, but like most dental procedures your visit will probably start with an examination and any necessary cleaning.
 Dr. Noel will then prepare the particular tooth or teeth by applying a very mild etching solution.
 This solution slightly roughens the surface of the teeth so the resin bonding material can attach with a very strong bond.
 A conditioning gel may be applied at this time.

 The bonding material is actually soft and flexible, and can be molded like putty or clay.
 It is a composite resin that will be colored to match the natural shade of your teeth.
 AffableCare Dental will mold and sculpt the resin to cover the affected teeth or replace the missing tooth structure.
 A high intensity light will be aimed at the sculpted bonding material, quickly turning it hard and durable.
 Often Dr. Noel will repeat this procedure, applying multiple thin layers, so the entire procedure could take more than an hour.
 Once hardened, the bonded restorations are very strong, and will look and feel very much like your natural teeth.
 Finally, all new surfaces are smoothed and carefully polished.

 Basically, bonding is a composite resin that is molded to replace tooth structure or is applied in a thin layer to cover part of an existing tooth.
 This resin is a soft putty-like material that can be colored and shaped according to the patient’s needs.
 A high intensity light turns the flexible resin into a hard durable material that looks like a natural tooth.